-- A student who is failing two or more courses will be placed on academic ineligibility for extra-curricular activities. - Students will be required to seek extra help with teachers in the appropriate content area. - Students failing two or more courses may continue to attend practice but will not be allowed to participate in games until their grades are appropriate. - In order for a student to participate during this time they must obtain permission from the appropriate building principal.
+- A student who is failing two or three courses will be placed on academic ineligibility for extra-curricular activities. - Any student failing four or more courses will be removed from the team. - Students will be required to seek extra help with teachers in the appropriate content area. - Students failing two or more courses may continue to attend practice but will not be allowed to participate in games until their grades are appropriate. - In order for a student to participate during this time they must obtain permission from the appropriate building principal.
 This can be granted after students have their progress journal filled out for the week and are showing effort and improvement in their classes.